jiankuang/Hadoop/Hadoop.md

 ### Flume
 #### Configuration of Flume
+When you create the configuration file for a Flume agent, you must configure
+* Interceptor
+* Sink
+* Channel
+* Source

 ### Data Click for BigInsights
 * First **Data Click Authors** create and configure offload activites